isabella232/mongo-cursor-pagination/README.md

+# NB!

+This module is a fork of (mongo-cursor-pagination)[https://github.com/mixmaxhq/mongo-cursor-pagination] by MixMax.
+The fork was needed to keep supporting
+Node.js v6 as the upstream version started using async..await.

+Use the following command to install this module:

+    npm install mongo-cursor-pagination-node6 --save

+And then in your code:

+    const MongoPaging = require('mongo-cursor-pagination-node6');

 # mongo-cursor-pagination

-This module aids in implementing "cursor-based" pagination using Mongo range queries or relevancy-based search results. __This module is currently used in production for the [Mixmax API](https://developer.mixmax.com) to return millions of results a day__.
+This module aids in implementing "cursor-based" pagination using Mongo range queries or relevancy-based search results. **This module is currently used in production for the [Mixmax API](https://developer.mixmax.com) to return millions of results a day**.

 ## Background